xakur/soppusite/_posts/2023-11-17-3-things-that-taught-me-how-to-overcome-loneliness.md

 <img src="https://images.pexels.com/photos/11682190/pexels-photo-11682190.jpeg" alt="Woman Hugging Herself on a Seashore" style="width:307px; height:450px; display: block; margin: 0 auto;">
 <p class="image-caption"><i>Image Credit: Nadin Sh/Pexels</i></p>

-While some people might be lucky to have people by their side, that’s their fate and lives.
-No one said that you must be around people in order to feel loved and happy.
+While some people might be lucky to have people they bond with by their side, that’s their fate and lives.
+No one said that you **must** be around people in order to feel loved and happy.
 [Never compare your situation to that of others as we each have our own unique challenges to go through.](https://sliceofpower.com/2023-03-01-why-you-should-not-compare-yourself-to-others/)

 You can give love to yourself, and in fact, that’s the most important type of love.
-Taking good care of yourself by eating healthy, keeping yourself active and learning to manage your emotions by your own self, is the best treatment to yourself.
+Taking care of yourself through healthy eating, staying active, and managing your emotions independently is the best treatment to yourself.

 Let go of that ego, for you are already valued by yourself.
 Your happiness should not be dependent on others.

 ### 2. Acceptance & Acknowledgment

-ith loneliness.
+There’s nothing wrong with loneliness.
 It’s just a state of being and your reaction towards it.
 There is no need to push away the fact that you’re alone or lonely as there is nothing to feel ashamed of.
 It happens in life.
 What helped me to overcome loneliness was to accept my current situation.
 To take it as is and accept myself for who I am.

 - Accept that you’re unable to find connections with the right people **for the time being.**
 - Accept yourself for who you are, and you don’t need anyone else.